EGS-Tourist-Guide/PointsOfInterest/README.md

 }
 ```

-With this query we can obtain name, location, description, opening and closing day, capacity, price range and photo of a list of restaurants located in Aveiro for a price range between 10 and 20 euros.
+With this query we can obtain id, name, precise geographic coordinates, location name, description, capacity, price range and photo of a list of POIs located within a 1km radius of the user's current position.